List of secondary schools in Hong Kong

-The list of secondary schools in Hong Kong is arranged by 18 districts of Hong Kong.
-It includes government schools, aided schools, Direct Subsidy Scheme (DSS) schools, private schools, as well as English Schools Foundation (ESF) schools and other international schools.
-Note that many secondary schools in Hong Kong are named "colleges", while they are not tertiary institutions.
+The list of secondary schools in Hong Kong is arranged according to the 18 districts of Hong Kong.
+It includes government schools, aided schools, Direct Subsidy Scheme (DSS) schools, private schools, as well as international schools ran by the English Schools Foundation (ESF) and other organisations.
+Note that many secondary schools in Hong Kong are named "colleges" but are not tertiary institutions.